wdawson/okta.github.io/_source/_posts/2017-11-20-add-sso-spring-boot-15-min.md

 http://localhost:8080
 ```

-A browser dialog should appear asking for your username and password (which you haven’t set up yet):
+A browser dialog should appear asking for your username and password (which you haven't set up yet):

 {% img blog/add-sso-spring-boot-15-min/basic-auth-prompt.png alt:"Screen Shot of browser basic auth" width:"600" %}{: .center-image }

-Rather than bother with setting up a hard coded username and password in your new server, wouldn’t it be better to suddenly have access to full-fledged OAuth session management, user administration, site statistics, and more?
+Rather than bother with setting up a hard coded username and password in your new server, wouldn't it be better to suddenly have access to full-fledged OAuth session management, user administration, site statistics, and more?
 We can do that in just minutes with Okta!

 ## Add OAuth Authentication to Your Server with Okta

-Now it’s time to enhance your server with user management, key and credential storage and rotation, OAuth server maintenance, forgotten password handling, and a slick administration UI.
+Now it's time to enhance your server with user management, key and credential storage and rotation, OAuth server maintenance, forgotten password handling, and a slick administration UI.
 That sounds like a lot of work!
 Fortunately, it's done for you with Okta's user management and authorization services.
 You merely plug Okta dependencies into your Spring Boot project, configure a few security settings, and you get all of that and a bag of chips in just a few simple steps.
 Here's how.

 ### Get Your Okta Credentials

 If you're new to Okta, you can [sign up here](https://developer.okta.com/signup/) for a free developer account.
 You'll receive an invitation email with your username (your email address) and a temporary password.
 Follow the link provided in the email, sign in using these credentials, and create your admin account for the first time.
 You'll be asked to create a new password, and after completing this page, you will find your Okta developer console.
 There is much to explore here, so if you'd like, feel free to take a break and browse around!

 When you're ready to proceed, go to the **Applications** tab in your Okta dashboard.
 It should look something like this: